 Red Dead Redemption 2

-Rockstar's Red Dead Redemption 2 has taken 2018 by storm, giving us the gun-toting, western open-world we were hoping for.
+Rockstar's Red Dead Redemption 2 took 2018 by storm, giving us the gun-toting, western open-world we were hoping for.
 You play as Arthur Morgan, a gunslinger in the notorious Van Der Linde gang as he navigates the trials and tribulations of the changing west.

 - Red Dead Redemption 2 hunting guide